Ask Slashdot: Could We Build A Global Wireless Mesh Network?

 Once all that is done its POE to the roof and getting a dish network ready.

-The laws of physics greatly restrict bandwidth (Score:2)
+The laws of physics greatly restrict bandwidth (Score:3)

 A very large mesh network *used* to be possible.
 Not so much anymore.